Paulo Dybala facts for kids

 † Appearances (Goals). |

-Dybala made his senior international debut for Argentina in 2015 at the age of 21, and has since earned over 30 caps, including appearing at the 2018 FIFA World Cup, 2019 Copa América, and 2022 World Cup, winning the latter title.
+Dybala made his senior debut for Argentina in 2015 at the age of 21.
+He has made 40 appearances and represented Argentina at the 2018 FIFA World Cup, the 2019 Copa América, and the 2022 FIFA World Cup, winning the latter title.

 Contents